invader237/Memorix/README.md

 ### Note

-* Errors in the display may appear but are not critical.
+* Errors in the display may appear but are not critical. (display of " 0X " in the table when it should be " XX " or of " X* " when it should be " ** " )
+* There is a bug where, when a player has to choose his first card, if he gives a letter instead of a number when asked for the column, column three is selected by default (and this does not work for the second card even though it is the same function)
 * We have not deleted any branches from the project so that you can see the history of our work if necessary.

 ### Authors